lcpunch/mypage/_posts/2017-01-12-dependency-injection-in-angularjs.md

 I never used other than inline array.
 I did read some problems of it with uglification and minification about the implicit annotation, but I never tried.

 And you, what you use the most?
-Do you know any cases that one way is better than another?
+Do you know any cases that one way of annotation is better than another?